 Every parent of an older child has been through the illnesses that frequently hit younger children.
 From parent to parent, here are a few tips for you to follow the next time your baby is down for the count.

-- How to Help Your Child with Speech Development
+- How to Wean Your Child Off the Pacifier

 You hear it from a lot of older parents you talk to – your kids are only little once and the time goes by so quickly.
 In the beginning, it’s hard to fathom.
 At this stage, your baby is reliant on you for every little need she has.
 But those first few weeks pass in the blink of an eye, and you can already see that your newborn has grown immensely.

 Toddlers are naturally curious and helpful, and they love to imitate the adults in their lives.
 They seem to have a special fascination with dishes, kitchens and cooking.

 Although they can stay amused with little play kitchen sets, they sometimes like to experience the real thing.
 The only problem is, toddlers and kitchens don’t usually mix.
 Their “help” seems to create extra work for their parents.

 Here are some ways you can let your toddler help you in the kitchen that won’t slow you down too much, or cause a bigger mess than you had on your hands to begin with.

 Parents care more about their children and their families than they do anything else.
 Because we care so much, we often beat ourselves up and are guilt-ridden about what we could be doing differently and better.

 But giving ourselves the world’s biggest guilt trip doesn’t help anyone.
 Here are some ways we can stop feeling so bad about every choice we make.

 Having a cranky toddler to deal with every day can wear down even the best of parents.
 What you need is a plan.
 Here are some tips for finding suitable winter activities for your child that will help get everyone in your household through the last few weeks of this season.